 Environmental Considerations

-A. Environmentally Conscious Asset Management
+Environmentally Conscious Asset Management

 Through the renewal of facilities in investment properties and collaboration with business companies that have business relationships with ADR, we are progressively implementing energy-saving, water-saving, and other environmentally friendly initiatives in all properties we own.